ds4dm/EPECInstances/README.md

 - _InstanceSetInsights_ contains 50 instances with 2 countries with 3 followers each.
 Such instances are useful to derive managerial insights from our model
 - _ChileArgentina_ contains the ChileArgentina case-study data and instance generator
 - _ResultParser.py_ produces the tables that can be found in the [arXiv](https://arxiv.org/abs/1910.06452) pre-print (and the paper)
+- _PaperTables.xlxs_ contains the aggregate results of our tests and the content of the tables reported in our paper.